-A downside of cordless electric nail guns is that batteries may not last long enough to finish the task.
+A downside of cordless nail guns is that batteries may not last long enough to finish the task.
 This downside can, however, be mitigated by having extra batteries at extra cost.

 Gauge is another factor to consider in making your choice of nail guns.
-As nail guns come in different sizes, so do the sizes of the nails they shoot.
-Typically, there are four nail gun gauges - 15 gauge, 16 gauge, 18 gauge, and 23 gauge.
+As these tools come in different sizes, so do the sizes of the nails they shoot.
+Typically, there are four nail gun gauges – 15 gauge, 16 gauge, 18 gauge, and 23 gauge.
 The lower the number, the bigger the nail it shoots.
 The thickness of the wood will inform the gauge size you choose.

 A nail gun could cost between $25 and $250 depending on its capacity, design, and brand.
 But as a rule of thumb, the higher the power rating, the more expensive it will be.

 Whether or not you’re new to these tools, it always helps to brush up on your skills before your next project.
 Check out this video from Fix This Build That on the six most common mistakes made while using nail guns:

 A: Nail guns are generally safe to use, but the risk of accidents cannot be overruled.
 To avoid the risk of accidents, it is advised that users read the instruction manual that comes with the tool.
 Also, nail guns should be kept away from the reach of children.

 Q: What is the best magazine-style to use?

 A: Nail guns come in two magazine styles – coil and straight.
 Coil magazines are ideal for extensive work because they hold more nails.
 Straight magazines are suitable for smaller workloads and are much lighter.
 Thus, the choice of magazine-style is informed by the range of work you intend to use the nail gun to do.